 - Brynhild from Fate/Prototype also possesses the Mana Burst (Flames) skill, and intentionally puts on the front of an Ice Queen.
 This is because she's afraid of opening herself up to others and especially her Master because if she does, there's always the risk she'll start to fall in love with them due to being reminded of her love, Sigurd.
 And the more she falls in love, the greater her compulsion to kill them becomes, usually by the end of her flaming spear.

 - Tatsuya Suou from Persona 2 is this trope most of the time.
 While his Unique Personas are all focused on fire magic, he is depicted as an Ineffectual Loner with a hidden heart of gold.
 Justified in Innocent Sin where he is a Heroic Mime, but he maintains the attitude in Eternal Punishment with some notable exceptions.

-- Yukiko in Persona 4 fits this trope to a tee (her main offensive element is fire and she's the demure daughter of the local innkeeper), right down to occasionally showing flashes of a much more brutal personality (most notable after scoring a critical hit).
+- Yukiko from Persona 4 fits this trope to a tee (her main offensive element is fire and she's the demure daughter of the local innkeeper), right down to occasionally showing flashes of a much more brutal personality (most notable after scoring a critical hit).
 She's contrasted with Chie who similarly inverts the personality associated with An Ice Person.

-- Blaze The Cat from the Sonic the Hedgehog series not only has fiery powers, but is also a cold, aloof loner who keeps her emotions boiled up.
+- Blaze the Cat from the Sonic the Hedgehog series not only has fiery powers but is also a cold, aloof loner who keeps her emotions boiled up.
 Introverted or not, it's not a good idea to make her angry.

 - Played with in Avatar: The Last Airbender.